kragen/derctuo/markdown/cyclic-fabrication-systems.md

 often simply cut from sandstone, whose quartz grains are hard enough to cut steel but not tungsten carbide; they are typically bonded together by calcite deposited hydrothermally.
-Wheels using the "superabrasives", diamond and cubic boron nitride, commonly use metals as binders.
+Wheels using the “superabrasives”, diamond and cubic boron nitride, commonly use metals as binders.

 As mentioned above, bonded-abrasive sticks can also be used to dress